AlexBaranowski/bash-bushido-book/chapters/12-network.md

 ssh-keyscan with a tee in append (`-a`) mode runs.

-## Instant directory content sharing with Python.
+## Instant directory content sharing with Python

 Sometimes you have to share files with random people.
 One of the most straightforward solutions is to share the content of a directory on a web